How to Ship Domestic

 52% of customers blame eCommerce SMBs instead of the courier for bad delivery

-Therefore, developing your shipping strategy should be a priority on your list.
+Therefore, developing your domestic shipping strategy should be a priority on your list.

 In this guide, we’ll teach you the ins and outs of domestic shipping at the beginner’s level, providing you tips and tools along the way that will help your small business be smarter with shipping while at the same time, manage customer expectations and deliver happiness consistently.